MewIsEpic/Fortune-Gen/README.md

 ############

-Project Management: Our team consists of three people.
-Below are the members and their focused responsibility within the project.

-Ceren Özdel: Implementing and fine-tuning the BERT model to classify the generated text based on different themes.

-Ece Su Eren: Gathering data for corpus creation and preparing the corpus for text generation.

-Batuhan Ünsal: Text generation with Ngrams.

-############

 Usage: This project includes a BERT model trained on Turkish data to classify fortunes into love or money themes.
 Sentences are first generated using an Ngram model.
 The classification process then selects sentences matching the